reactjs/react.dev/content/docs/reference-events.md

 Your event handlers will be passed instances of `SyntheticEvent`, a cross-browser wrapper around the browser's native event.
 It has the same interface as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.

+> Note:
+>
+> The synthetic event system implements its own event propagation, which might not be consistent with the
+> browser's native event propagation.
+Make sure you're not relying on the order in which synthetic events are bubbled or captured relative to native events.

 If you find that you need the underlying browser event for some reason, simply use the `nativeEvent` attribute to get it.
 Every `SyntheticEvent` object has the following attributes:

 ```javascript